Loading Mouse GIF

 The MMRRC's Coordinating Committee (CC) makes the decision based on information in the application and any provided papers.
 The MMRRC considers input from members of its Advisory Panel who have specialized expertise.
 The AP members are provided with the same information as the CC members.

 Generally, no. The MMRRC is a repository and distributor for strains developed primarily by researchers.
 The MMRRC considers candidate strains submitted by researchers for preservation and distribution.
-Those determined to have sufficient or potential scientific value are accepted for importation, maintenance and distribution by the system.
+Those determined to have sufficient or potential scientific value are accepted for importation, maintenance, and distribution by the system.
 The MMRRC facilities on request will generate chimeric mice from ES cell lines, constituting a new genetic line.
-Occasionally, an MMRRC facility creates a new mouse line, either by traditional breeding methods or micro-injection of ES cell line; in order to make these lines available to other researchers these are also added to the repository.
+Occasionally, an MMRRC facility creates a new mouse line, either by traditional breeding methods or micro-injection of an ES cell line; in order to make these lines available to other researchers, these are also added to the repository.

 Generally, about six to nine months; a number of factors affect the total time, including: